jonasbn/til/renovate/use_renovate_for_perl.md

 I have processed most of them and I am quite happy with the result.

-Renovate also creates [an issue](https://github.com/jonasbn/perl-critic-policy-builtinfunctions-prohibitshelldispatch/issues/9), which is sort of a Dashboard for the PRs, which is good, eventhough I hate the idea of having an issue open for _all eternity_.
+Renovate also creates [an issue](https://github.com/jonasbn/perl-critic-policy-builtinfunctions-prohibitshelldispatch/issues/9), which is sort of a Dashboard for the PRs, which is good, even though I hate the idea of having an issue open for _all eternity_.
 Anyway from the Dashboard issue you can control Renovate.

 The [documentation](https://docs.renovatebot.com/modules/manager/cpanfile/) is not much to write home about.